Caswell County, North Carolina: Formation and early county history

-After the war, a small number of free Black families moved to the area.
+Following the war, the county experienced notable social changes.
+A small number of free Black families settled in the area.
 Most of the men had served in the Continental Army or Navy.
 Usually skilled in a trade, they farmed in a manner similar to yeoman farmers but did not have equal rights.
+They encountered barriers such as limited access to fertile land, fewer legal protections, and social discrimination.

+As the county continued to develop, its infrastructure needs became more pressing.

+By the mid-1780s, no county courthouse had been built, prompting the General Assembly to pass another act authorizing the construction of public buildings.
+As a result, a courthouse was established at Leasburg, which was incorporated in 1788 as the county’s first official seat of government.

-In 1786, a special state census ranked Caswell County as the second-largest county with a population of 9,839.
-Halifax County had only 489 more inhabitants.
+Caswell County's significant population growth had necessitated advancements in governance and infrastructure.
+A special state census in 1786 ranked it as the second-largest county with a population of 9,839—trailing only Halifax County, which had 489 more inhabitants.

+During his 1791 Southern tour to promote unity and address regional concerns, George Washington stayed at Revolutionary War veteran Dudley Gatewood's home in Caswell County from June 3-4.
+In his journal, Washington noted observations of the land and his efforts to gather insights from locals.

-Approximately six years later in 1792, the eastern half of the county became Person County.
-After the division, the seat of Caswell County's government was moved to a more central location.
+In February 1792, the eastern half of the county was legally separated to form Person County.
+Following this division, Caswell County's seat of government was relocated from Leasburg to a more central location.
 The community hosting the new county seat was originally called Caswell Court House.
 In 1833, the name was changed to Yanceyville.